 The OVObot is one example of an AI robot’s application in the educational field.
 This robot functions as a learning assistant for children to be used in school or at home.
 It guides children through subjects such as math, history, and science.

 Space exploration is not new to robotics technology.
 The Soviet Union (USSR) launched the first robotic spacecraft in 1951.
 Embedding AI to robotics has led to the creation of Cimon 2, an AI-powered, empathetic robotic assistant that helps astronomers in their space travel by understanding and predicting the needs and emotions of the crew.

-Cimon 2 is programmed to be able to hear, see, speak and understand.
+Cimon 2 is programmed to hear, see, speak, and understand.
 Its "eyes" are two cameras with facial recognition technology, and it is equipped with five other cameras that help with orientation and can be used for documentation.
 Nine microphones function as ears that can comprehend voices and identify directions.

 Machine learning leads the market in the technology segment.

-Based on the technology, the market for AI robots is segmented into computer vision, machine learning, context awareness, and Natural Language Processing (NLP).
+Based on technology, the AI robots market is segmented into computer vision, machine learning, context awareness, and Natural Language Processing (NLP).